 Strap length approximately 6 cm

-Made from recycled rubber, from old tires
+Made from natural rubber recycled from car tires

-One small pouch in inner compartment
+One small pouch in the interior compartment

-Waterproof and fireproof
+Water and fireproof

 0.00€ incl.
 VAT, shipping extra, non-EU customers save 19%.

 An oversized clutch featuring hand wool embroidery traditional to Kashmir.
 It has graphic patterns and a bold colour palette.
 The size makes it versatile and it can be used as a clutch, a laptop case or store other daily essentials.

 Cotton with wool embroidery